andballard/iot-samples/src/kit-app-template/README.md

 .\deploy.ps1 -resourceGroupName 'ov-connector' -location 'eastus2' -dockerImageName 'acrsimplant.azurecr.io/mag_mqtt_sim:1.0.4' -sim_cert_path 'your-cert-path' -sim_key_path 'your-key-path' -csv_path 'your-csv-path' -docker_registry_password  'YourAcrPassword'  -docker_registry_server_url 'acrsimplant.azurecr.io' -docker_registry_username 'acrsimplant'
 ```

-This will run a bicep deployment which creates an azure app service which points to the docker image you specify - (hopefully, containing your ingest_app_mqtt app.)
+This will run a bicep deployment which creates an azure app service which points to the docker image you specify - (hopefully, containing your mqtt_sim app.)

 ## Contributing
 The source code for this repository is provided as-is and we are not accepting outside contributions.